How Small Actions Can Lead to Significant Health and Productivity Gains

 5. Reduction in Musculoskeletal Discomfort

-Practical Ways to Incorporate Micro-Movements
+How to Incorporate Micro-Movements into Your Day

 Set Regular Reminders: Use alarms or digital prompts to remind yourself to move every 30 to 60 minutes.